stfc/cloud-azimuth-user-docs/docs/platforms/kubernetes.md

     Platforms and their names are visible to all members of the cloud project!

+!!!
+Bug
+    Azimuth currently incorrectly calculates quota predictions for new clusters.
+If a cluster doesn't fit within your quota, nodes may fail to create and become stuck in "Provisioning" or "Pending" without warning messages.</br>**Please manually ensure you have enough OpenStack quota for any created clusters**, especially Disk Volume and Network Security Groups quota, until this issue is resolved.
+As an additional issue, Azimuth's Quota tab doesn't include every quota limit.
+For the time being, check using [OpenStack's Web UI (Horizon)](https://openstack.stfc.ac.uk/project/).

 To get started, in the Platforms tab, press the <img loading="lazy" class="off-glb" src="../../assets/images/new-platform-button.svg" style="height:1em; vertical-align:middle;"> New Platform button, and select Kubernetes.

 Or, when prompted to select a Kubernetes cluster when deploying any other platform, one can be quickly made using the green plus button: